Skip to content

-One of those remarkable periods is modern Egypt.
+It was one of those remarkable periods in modern Egypt.
 Most scholars agree that it started in the early 19th century when Muhammad Ali Pasha rose to power and was determined to reinvent Egypt.
-During his reign, Egypt witnessed outstanding developments in its politics, infrastructure, culture, health system and education.
-Additionally, the archaeological discoveries that started off with the deciphering of the Rosetta Stone drew the world’s attention toward Egypt in a way that retrieved some of the country’s long-lost glory.
+Egypt witnessed outstanding developments in its politics, infrastructure, culture, health system and education during his reign.
+Additionally, the archaeological discoveries that started with deciphering the Rosetta Stone drew the world’s attention toward Egypt in a way that retrieved some of the country’s long-lost glory.

-In this article, we are going to explore the staggering timeline of Muhammad Ali’s reign and highlight some of his great reforms that literally transformed Egypt.
-So bring along a cup of coffee, and let’s hop into it.
+This article will explore the staggering timeline of Muhammad Ali’s reign and highlight some of his significant reforms that transformed Egypt.
+So bring along a cup of coffee, and let’s get started.

 1798: The Start of Everything